“Eventually everything connects - people, ideas, objects. The quality of the connections is the key to quality per se.” - Charles Eames

 Develop an ability to detail, plan and manage - materials and resources to arrive at a final finished outcome

-Understand the Impact of one’s practice through different lens – Experimentation, Humanity, Business leading to positioning of one’s practice in a larger framework
+Understand the Impact of one’s practice through different lens – Experimentation, Humanity, and Business leading to positioning of one’s practice in a larger framework

 Develop an ability to create frameworks through Making and Reflective response with art, craft and design techniques, processes, and contemporary ways of perceiving art and design worlds.